-Proposed Establishment and Modification of Oregon Military Training Airspace
+UPDATE: The Draft Environmental Impact Statement for Proposed Establishment and Modification of Oregon Military Training Airspace has been prepared

 The purpose of the proposed Oregon Airspace Initiative is to provide properly-configured and located military airspace which will provide efficient, realistic mission-oriented training with adequate size, and within reasonably close proximity, to support advanced 21st century air-to-air tactical fighters and evolving training requirements of the Oregon Air National Guard (ANG).

 Several factors have driven the Proposed Action for the Establishment and Modification of Oregon Military Training Airspace.
 Among these factors are travel distance and time required to access existing training airspace areas, the frequency of weather conditions which limit the availability of coastal airspace areas for operational training, and finally, the need to modify the configuration and vertical limits in order to effectively meet the needs of the evolving missions and technological advancements of the F-15.